rapidsai/raft/README.md

 ### Python Example

 The `pylibraft` package contains a Python API for RAFT algorithms and primitives. `pylibraft` integrates nicely into other libraries by being very lightweight with minimal dependencies and accepting any object that supports the `__cuda_array_interface__`, such as [CuPy's ndarray](https://docs.cupy.dev/en/stable/user_guide/interoperability.html#rmm).
-The package is currently limited to pairwise distances and RMAT graph generation, but we will continue adding more in future releases.
+The number of RAFT algorithms exposed in this package is continuing to grow from release to release.

 The example below demonstrates computing the pairwise Euclidean distances between CuPy arrays. `pylibraft` is a low-level API that prioritizes efficiency and simplicity over being pythonic, which is shown here by pre-allocating the output memory before invoking the `pairwise_distance` function.
 Note that CuPy is not a required dependency for `pylibraft`.